verovm/record-replay/research/README.md

 ### `db-rr0.3-to-rr0.4`
 `substate-cli db-rr0.3-to-rr0.4` (aliased to `substate-cli db-rlp2proto`) command converts the old rr0.3 DB layout (RLP) to the rr0.4 DB layout (Protobuf).
-To guarantee faithful replay after upgrading, `db-rr0.3-to-rr0.4` replays the upgraded substates before write them to the new substate DB.
+To guarantee faithful replay after upgrading, `db-rr0.3-to-rr0.4` replays the upgraded substates before writing them to the new substate DB.
 `--blockchain` option can be used to supplement tx types which are required for rr0.4 substates but missing in rr0.3 substates.
 ```
 ./substate-cli db-rr0.3-to-rr0.4 --old-path rr0.3.substate.ethereum --new-path rr0.4.substate.ethereum --blockchain 0-1M.blockchain --block-segment 0-1M --workers 0